 Let us chat

-Have you read this one?
+Have you read One of us is lying by Karen M McManus?
 How did it fare on your scale?
 What are the cliches that turn you off the Young Adult genre?
 Let us talk.